Publishing in the FIS

 Secondary Publication

-Articles that have already been published can be made available in parallel in the Research Information System (FIS), provided that the legal requirements are met.
-Many publishers have regulations on the use of their own publications, on preprints and Open Access secondary publications.
+Articles that have already been published can be made available in parallel in the Research Information System (FIS), provided that the legal requirements and certain conditions are met.

 Secondary publication makes publications and research results accessible and available to a broader public worldwide and significantly increases their general visibility and findability.
 Studies also attest to an increased citation rate.

-Publication in the FIS guarantees permanent availability and visibility through the assignment of DOIs, integration in common search engines and catalogues and long-term archiving at the German National Library.
-Nationalbibliothek.
+Publication in the FIS guarantees permanent availability and visibility through the assignment of DOIs, integration in common search engines and catalogues and long-term archiving at the German National Library (Deutsche Nationalbibliothek).

 We therefore recommend that you make a secondary publication in the FIS at an early stage and, if possible, parallel to the first publication.